ARM-software/abi-aa/aaelf64/aaelf64.rst

-A symbol table entry that is marked with the ``STO_AARCH64_VARIANT_PCS`` flag set in its ``st_other`` field may be associated with a function that follows a variant procedure call standard with different register usage convention from the one defined in the base procedure call standard for the list of argument, caller-saved and callee-saved registers [AAPCS64_].
+A symbol table entry that is marked with the ``STO_AARCH64_VARIANT_PCS`` flag set in its ``st_other`` field may be associated with a function that follows a variant procedure call standard under which:

+* the caller and callee exchange information in registers that are not set aside for that purpose in the base procedure call standard [AAPCS64_]; or

+* the processor is guaranteed or allowed to be in a certain state on entry or return from the function, beyond or in conflict with the state guaranteed or allowed by the base procedure call standard.

+For example:

+* The function might take arguments in registers that are not normally argument registers.

+* The function might return values in registers that are not normally return value registers.

+* The function might guarantee that extra register state is preserved by the call.

+* PSTATE on entry to the function might be different from normal.

+* PSTATE on return from the function might be different from normal.

+The following types of function must be marked with ``STO_AARCH64_VARIANT_PCS``, although the list is not intended to be exhaustive:

+* vector PCS functions [VFABI64_]

+* functions that take arguments in SVE registers or return values in SVE registers

+* streaming and streaming-compatible functions [AAPCS64_]

+* shared-ZA functions [AAPCS64_]

-The rules in the `Call and Jump relocations`_ section still apply to such functions.
+The rules in the `Call and Jump relocations`_ section still apply to variant PCS functions.

 If a subroutine is called via a symbol reference that is marked with ``STO_AARCH64_VARIANT_PCS``, then code that runs between the calling routine and the called subroutine must preserve the contents of all registers except for IP0, IP1, and the condition code flags [AAPCS64_].
+It must also preserve the processor execution mode, such as PSTATE.SM and PSTATE.ZA.
+It is not possible to provide a definitive list of which state must be preserved, since the intention is to allow it to grow as the architecture evolves.

 Static linkers must preserve the marking and propagate it to the dynamic symbol table if any reference or definition of the symbol is marked with